stereolabs/zed-livelink/zed-livelink-fusion/README.md

 The ZED Live link sample requires a configuration file (Json format) to run.
 This file contains all the parameters from the ZED SDK that can be modified in this sample.
 By default, the sample will try to open a json called "ZEDFusionLiveLinkConfig.json" located next to this executable.

-The Fusion API requires a calibration file to be able to fuse the data from multiple camera.
+The Fusion API requires a calibration file to be able to fuse the data from multiple cameras.
-This file cam be generated using the ZED 360 tool available with the ZED SDK.
+This file can be generated using the ZED 360 tool available with the ZED SDK.
 Once your calibration file is ready, in the ZEDFusionLivelink.json file, set the value of **json_config_filename** to the path to this calibration file.

 The configuration file looks like this :